Attention Deficit & ADHD

-CFIR’s Attention Deficit & ADHD Assessment Service offers comprehensive, scientific and evidence-based psychological assessments for children, adolescents and adults struggling with attentional issues or disorders.
+The Attention Deficit & ADHD Assessment Service at CFIR offers comprehensive, scientific and evidence-based psychological assessments for children, adolescents and adults struggling with attentional issues or disorders.
 These assessments are administered when individuals have experienced struggles with attention, concentration and/or hyperactivity that have negatively impacted academic or work performance or relationships.

 Do any of the following items apply to you?

-IF YOU SAID YES TO ANY OF THE ABOVE you might consider meeting with one of the highly trained mental health professionals in CFIR’s Attention Deficit & ADHD Assessment Service.
-Our mental health professionals can provide you with a comprehensive assessment and then support you to get the help you need.
+If you said yes to any of the above, you might consider meeting with one of the highly trained mental health professionals in the Attention Deficit & ADHD Assessment Service at CFIR.
+Mental health professionals in this Service can provide you with a comprehensive assessment and then support you to get the help you need.

 You can contact us directly if you are concerned about your, or your loved ones’, attention or ADHD difficulties.

 Health care professionals, including physicians, nurses, psychologists, social workers and counsellors can also refer clients who they believe are struggling with attentional issues or experiencing co-occurring psychological problems (e.g., anxiety or depression) as a result of underlying attentional problems.

 Teachers and professors, guidance counsellors, and support workers in educational settings are also welcome to refer students to our service.